 Why Should You Encrypt Your Internet Traffic?

-Encryption is all about keeping your online activities and its accompanying personal and business-related information safe from the eyes of third parties, who would just love to be able to observe your online antics, as well as steal your login, banking, credit card and other personal information, which would allow them to steal you blind.
+Encryption is all about keeping your online activities and its accompanying personal and business-related information safe from the eyes of third parties, who would just love to be able to observe your online antics, as well as steal your login, banking, credit card, and other personal information, which would allow them to rob you blind.